 Option One: Steak and lobster with a green vegetable, and a glass of red wine.

 Option Two: An eclectic seafood dish with fish, shellfish, and low-glycemic produce.

 Option Three: A fancy poultry dish such as duck confit with low-sugar fruits and greens.

 Contrary to popular belief, the keto nutrition plan can be achieved even if one frequents restaurants–you just have to be a little meticulous about your order!
-As with anything, once you establish a routine, ordering keto-friendly meals at any type of restaurant will become second nature.
+As with anything, once you establish a routine, ordering dining out on keto will become second nature.

 You have signed up for the newsletter!Thank you for signing up for our newsletter.
 You may receive an e-mail shortly.